microsoft/torchgeo/docs/api/datasets.rst

 .. module:: torchgeo.datasets

 In :mod:`torchgeo`, we define two types of datasets: :ref:`Geospatial Datasets` and :ref:`Non-geospatial Datasets`.
-These abstract base classes are documented in more detail in :ref:`Dataset Base Classes`.
+These abstract base classes are documented in more detail in :ref:`Base Classes`.

+.. _Geospatial Datasets:

 Geospatial Datasets
 -------------------